hhlim2/CourseProject-HB/README.md

 *Figure 2: IP Address and Localtunnel Link*

 6. Copy the IP Address contained in the output of cell 3 (number 1 in Figure 2)
-7. Click on the link in the output of cell 4 (number 2 in Figure 2)
+7. Open the link in the output of cell 4 in **Firefox** as the PDF display does not work in Chrome (number 2 in Figure 2)

 ![alt text](https://github.com/hhlim2/CourseProject-HB/blob/main/photos/colab_3.png?raw=true)
 *Figure 3: Example Localtunnel Webpage*